SIQUIJOR ISLAND: YOUR ULTIMATE TRAVEL GUIDE

 the port at Siquijor island serving Dumaguete – Siquijor

 There are two ferry terminals on the westward side of the island: Siquijor town and Larena.
 At the end of the pier of each, you’ll find waiting for touts and tricycles.

 There are several passenger boats daily from Dumaguete to Siquijor Island town and some larger Roro boats There are also several boats a week between Tagbilaran on Bohol and Larena.
 I advise you get hold of the Roro because it’s more stable.

 Click here my Itinerary and Budget in my latest Travel to Siquijor Island

 WHERE TO STAY

-Siquijor is a tourist friendly place, they offer a wide array of selection of places to stay depending on your budget.
+Siquijor is a tourist friendly place, they offer a wide array of selection of places to stay even for budget travelers.
 While it would be nice to book your hotel in advance, it is relatively easy to get a home to rest while on the Island.
 The minute you get in at the port, you can take a tricycle to take you to different resorts and they will wait for you while choosing your hotel.

 One Sunset View Hotel